evaEko/notesongreenlandic/content/verbs/contemporative.md

 layout: "about"
 weight: 450
 ---

-Expresses something that the subject of the superordinate clause is doing.

-It is equivalent to *participle phrases*, such as, "*Buttering toast with a fork*, Bernard vowed that he would finally wash the week's worth of dirty dishes piled in the sink."

 It is coreferential *only*: the subject of the participle clause *is the same* as the subject of the superordinate clause (it was Bernard who was buttering the toast *and* vowing).
 If the subject is different, use the particle.

+It expresses something that the subject of the superordinate clause is doing:
+* It is equivalent to *participle phrases*, such as, "*Buttering toast with a fork*, Bernard vowed that he would finally wash the week's worth of dirty dishes piled in the sink."
+* It is used in the coordination like `A v1 B and A v2`: v2 will be in contemporative.
+* Expresses the circumstances, typically expressed by adverbs in English, such as, `It was pleasantly warm` : `It was warm being pleasant` -> ``TODO

-The suffix is `(l)lu + person suffix` the `lu` meaning that the subject of the superordinate clause does (if there is no ll or equivalent, such as rl, an l is added).
+The suffix is `(l)lu + person suffix` the `lu` meaning *that the subject of the superordinate clause does* (if there is no `ll` or equivalent, such as `rl`, an `l` is added).

-It can be transitive or intransitive depending on the verb used in contemporative clause.
+It can be transitive or intransitive depending on the verb used in contemporative clause: in intranstive, it defines the subject; in transitive the object of the subordinate clause.

 ## Contemporative Transitive